Edgar-Donk/Framed/docs/source/index.rst

    data frame is necessary and how to create and clean up the data before plotting.

+Pandas can help with many different tasks, once these fundamentals have been grasped it would be beneficial to see what other methods are available `at the Pandas website <https://pandas.pydata.org/pandas-docs/stable/user_guide/index.html>`_.

 .. toctree::
    :maxdepth: 2
    :caption: Contents: